-Caribbean Beach is the Walt Disney World Moderate Resort at which we’ve stayed more than any other hotel in the tier.
-In this ultimate guide, we’ll share photos, offer tips, info, and everything you need to know about the accommodations, dining, and more before booking your WDW vacation.
+Caribbean Beach Resort is the Moderate-level hotel at Walt Disney World we’ve stayed at more than any other accommodations in the tier.
+This ultimate guide shares photos, tips & info, and everything you need to know about the guest room choices, dining, and more while planning your vacation.
+(Updated October 7, 2023.)

 With that said, Disney’s Caribbean Beach Resort is not for everyone.
 It’s one of the largest resorts at Walt Disney World, meaning you might be in for a bit of a walk to the main lobby.
 It also has multiple bus stops, which is true of all Moderates except Port Orleans French Quarter.
 Nevertheless, we love Caribbean Beach, and consider it the “Poor Man’s Polynesian.”

 A couple of things to note up front if you’re planning a trip now and are reading older reviews of Caribbean Beach Resort.
 Many of these might be unfavorable when it comes to transportation.
 To be sure, Caribbean Beach has an internal bus loop, and it can be an annoyance.
 However, it has improved in the last year-plus, and has fewer stops thanks to the resort decreasing in size.

 Second, the Disney Skyliner gondolas have now debuted.
 There are two stations located at or near Caribbean Beach, and will offer transportation to EPCOT and Disney’s Hollywood Studios.
 This alone is a game-changer for Caribbean Beach.